clemenko/dc18_supply_chain/readme.md

 ## <a name="Conclusion"></a>Conclusion
-In this lab we been able to leverage the power of Docker Enterprise Edition for creating and using secrets.
-We also were able to create the foundation of a secure supply chain with Docker Image Scanning and Docker Content Trust.
+In this workshop we were able to start deploying the basics of an Automated Secure Supply Chain.
+Hopefully with this foundation you can build your own organizations Secure Supply Chain!